Barbade22/NVIDIADoc-ChatBot/README.md

 ## Overview
 This project implements a question answering system for the NVIDIA CUDA documentation using web crawling, data chunking, vector database storage, and a language model for answering queries.
 Due to hardware limitations, ChromaDB is used instead of Milvus for storing and retrieving data.

-##efer Architecture..png For core architecture of full project.
+## Refer Architecture..png For core architecture of full project.

 ## Files and Functionalities